Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 2023.
 Pair in the flood forest on 28 April, probably the same pair on a pool in the meadows next day, single male on 11 May, two males on 18-20 May, one till 1 June.

 2024.
-One on 28 March (earliest record), pair on 11 April.
+One on 28 March (earliest record), pair on 11 April, two males on 17 May, pair 23-26 May, male 1-7 June.

 Tufted Duck.